TheDoctor0/zip-release/README.md

 # Zip Release [![License](https://img.shields.io/github/license/TheDoctor0/zip-release)](https://github.com/TheDoctor0/zip-release/blob/master/LICENSE)
-GitHub action that can be used to create release zip archive.
+GitHub action that can be used to create release archive using zip or tar.

 ## Usage
 An example workflow config: